zhanghe9704/tpsa-python/readme.md

 0
 ```

-The above command initialize a DA environment that holds at most 1000 DA vectors of four variables up to order three.
+The above command initialize a DA environment that holds at most 1000 DA vectors of two variables up to order three.
 Then let us define the bases as da:

 `>>> da = tpsa.base()`

 Each individual base can be accessed by da[i], where i is the index of the base.
-In the above case, i ranges in [0,3].
+In the above case, i ranges in [0,1].
 For example,`

 ```
 >>> da[3]